liferay/liferay-docs/develop/tutorials/articles/recycle-bin/03-implementing-the-undo-functionality.markdown

 ## Step 1: Add the Undo Tag [](id=step-1-add-the-undo-tag)

-You must first use the `liferay-ui:trash-undo` tag in your JSP.
-Then, you need to set a portlet action URL and pass it to the `liferay-ui:trash-undo` tag.
+First, you must use the `liferay-ui:trash-undo` tag in your JSP.
+Then you need to set a portlet action URL and pass it to the `liferay-ui:trash-undo` tag.
 This maps the tag's *Undo* button to the portlet action that you'll implement in the next step.

 The tags you add to your JSP should look similar to these tags for restoring a song in the Jukebox portlet: